nginx-architects/agility2022-apigw-nic/modules/module2/readme.md

 ![VSR Listing](media/vsr-listing.png)

-## Step 3

-Test the new configuration.
+## 3. Testing the New Configuration

 Now that you have redeployed both the VS and VSR resources, return to Postman to test access to both the v1 and v2 API endpoints.